To challenge the status quo, so that everyone is empowered to learn.

 RESPECTFUL COMMUNITY BEHAVIOUR

 Our goal at TC is to always work respectively and in collaboration with parents, carers, advocates and other adult members of the school community.
+We kindly ask that, in return, members of the TC community engage respectfully with all TC staff.

-TC’s Community of Conduct states the parents and community members will:
+TCā€™s Community of Conduct states the parents and community members will:

 • Model positive behaviour to our child.